openid/eKYC-IDA/openid-advanced-syntax-for-claims.md

 Return `true` if and only if the `RegEx` matches the `Input` string.
 The match can be at any location within `Input` unless further constrained by `RegEx`.
 Return `false` otherwise.

-Important: OPs implementing this function shall take precautions against 'catastrophic backtracking', i.e., regular expressions that are designed to exhaust the computing power of the server.
+Important: OPs implementing this function shall take precautions against 'catastrophic backtracking', i.e., regular expressions that are designed to exhaust the computing power of the OP.
 To this end, a reasonably brief time limit on the execution time for the regular expression matching operation shall be imposed, e.g., a few milliseconds.
 If the execution takes longer, the resulting Claim shall be unavailable.

 TODO: Define Regex dialect to use.
 PCRE, PCRE2?